 The Sticks, in Kuala Kubu Bahru

 Imagine waking up to the sound of birds chirping, the whisper of rustling leaves, and the yellow morning sunlight shining on your face.
 Wouldn’t that be blissful?
-Well, you can actually experience a similar setting if you’ll visit The Sticks, an eco-resort located at an hour’s drive from downtown Kuala Lumpur, a visit.
-Smacked within the tropical rainforest in Kuala Kubu Bahru, in Hulu Selangor region, The Sticks can be a perfect hideout spot for urban millennials.
-The only thing is, be prepared to get some nasty mosquito bites (unless you apply a mosquito repellant) and coming across some deadly-looking spiders and lizards.
+Well, you can actually experience a similar setting if you’ll visit The Sticks, an eco-resort located an hour’s drive from downtown Kuala Lumpur.
+Smacked within the tropical rainforest in Kuala Kubu Bahru, in the Hulu Selangor region, The Sticks can be a perfect hideout spot for urban millennials.
+The only thing is, be prepared to get some nasty mosquito bites (unless you apply a mosquito repellant) and come across some deadly-looking spiders and lizards.

 Located in the dense rainforest of Hulu Selangor district, The Sticks is an ideal Zen Retreat near Kuala Lumpur.

 The sheds here are intentionally created with a minimalist feature, free from any lavishness, with the sole purpose to allow you to fully immerse in the beauty of the jungle.
-If you feel like being a bit adventurous, you can always opt for exciting activities like jungle trekking, river rafting, or taking a dip at the cascading waterfalls and plunging pools.
-So don’t forget to bring your swim shorts and some sun-screen.
+Suppose you feel like being a bit adventurous.
+In that case, you can always opt for exciting activities like jungle trekking, river rafting, or taking a dip at the cascading waterfalls and plunging pools.
+So don’t forget to bring your swim shorts and some sunscreen.

-Other than water activities, another fun activity to fill-up your day with is paragliding at the nearby site of Batu Pohat hill at Millennium Park.
-The park is located at 10-minute drive from The Sticks.
+Other than water activities, another fun activity to fill up your day with is paragliding at the nearby site of Batu Pahat hill at Millennium Park.
+The park is located at a 10-minute drive from The Sticks.